PaulthiV/ImitationLearning-CarRacingV0/README.md

 Python scripts:
 play.py         -> Play the CarRacingV0 game by keys
-get-data.py     -> Collect and store data from playing the game play_with_il.py -> Implementation of Imitation Learning model, however at the moment is not tested
+get-data.py     -> Collect and store data from playing the game play_with_il.py -> Implementation of Imitation Learning model, however at the moment is not tested and doesn't work

 To see a detatiled documentation on how the model is built, refer to ImitationLearningReport